-The FHWA Section 4(f) Policy Paper recommends that preliminary coordination with the OWJs, Department of the Interior, and as appropriate with the Department of Agriculture and Department of Housing and Urban Development should occur before the circulation of the Draft Individual Section 4(f) Evaluation and that follow-up coordination must occur to address issues that are raised during review of the draft evaluation.
-Coordination must occur and be documented before the Final Individual Section 4(f) Evaluation can be approved.
+The FHWA Section 4(f) Policy Paper recommends preliminary coordination with the OWJ(s), U.S. Department of the Interior (DOI), and as appropriate with the U.S. Department of Agriculture (USDA) and U.S. Department of Housing and Urban Development (HUD) before the circulation of the Draft Individual Section 4(f) Evaluation and that follow-up coordination must occur to address issues that are raised during review of the draft evaluation.
+Coordination must occur and be documented before the final individual Section 4(f) evaluation can be approved.
 An analysis and response to comments received must be included.
 A minimum of 45 days shall be provided for receipt of comments.